24 hour contact: 01707 666297

 ‘Colic’ is not a disease in itself; it is merely a symptom of disease, indicating pain in the abdomen (belly).
 There are many different conditions that can cause a horse to show signs of abdominal pain.
 Most of these involve the digestive system, i.e. the stomach or intestines, although colic can also be related to other body systems such as the reproductive tract.

-Signs of colic
+Signs of colic in horses

 Horses show abdominal pain in many different ways.
 Some signs, such as curling the upper lip, are subtle and easily overlooked, whereas other signs, such as repeated rolling or violent thrashing, are hard to mistake.
 The severity of the clinical signs does not always correlate with the severity of the underlying disease process, particularly in the early stages.